 Antibiotic garlic tincture is a powerful infusion of garlic in grain alcohol, vinegar or distilled water.
 The bulb of the plant which contains good quantities of allicin is used to make the tincture.
 Allicin, which is a potent antibacterial agent, is present only a short period after garlic is crushed and before it is heated.
 Therefore garlic is macerated in one of the liquids mentioned above to preserve the potent chemicals and make what is known as antibiotic garlic tincture.

-What do I need to make antibiotic garlic tincture?
+What do I need to make an antibiotic garlic tincture?

 Making antibiotic garlic tincture is quite easy and the process hasn’t changed since the time the pioneers did it.
 Although some new ingredients, such as distilled water are used today, the old recipe is still preferred by many.
 Here are the ingredients one needs to make antibiotic garlic tincture: